Objector (Australian Playhouse): Reception

 The Bulletin TV critic said the "play kept wandering from prose poetry to plain Australian and back again, like a novice punter trying to pick a two-horse race without a form guide."

 The Age said it was "a drama so true to life it hurt."
 A different critic from the same paper said it "wasn't really a play.
 It was merely sort of a visual illustration of a voice told by a narrative in the background.
 The viewer was supposed to exercise his imagination...
 An actor is supposed to play a part."

 The same paper later called it "a noteworthy example how a dramatist can contribute to a worthy understanding."

+Filmink said " As would be expected from a script by Morphett, it’s well constructed, strong drama – one of the best scripts in the whole Australian Playhouse series."